wweijian/wordle-bot/README.md

         e.
 If word contains letter in specific unavailable position, return true Return false
 ```

-*** note: I have since realised in further testing of the wordie that I did not filter out words with letters in the incorrect position, it maybe is something to patch at a later time**
+*** Note: I have since realised in further testing of the wordie that I did not filter out words with letters in the incorrect position, it maybe is something to patch at a later time**

 ## Scoring Mechanism
 ```